-Net Pension Liability
+Net Pension Liability/Net OPEB Liability/Asset

-The net pension liability reported on the statement of net position represents a liability to employees for pensions.
-Pensions are a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
-Pensions are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
-The obligation to sacrifice resources for pensions is a present obligation because it was created as a result of employment exchanges that already have occurred.
+Pensions and OPEB are a component of exchange transactions-between an employer and its employees-salaries and benefits for employee services.
+Pensions/OPEB are provided to an employee-on a deferred-payment basis as part of the total compensation package offered by an employer for employee services each financial period.

-The net pension liability represents the Council's proportionate share of each pension plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension plan's fiduciary net position.
-The net pension liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
-While these estimates use the best information available, unknowable future events require adjusting this estimate annually.
+The net pension/OPEB liability (asset) represent the Council's proportionate share of each pension/OPEB plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each pension/OPEB plan's fiduciary net position.
+The net pension/OPEB liability (asset) calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
+While these estimates use the best information available, unknowable future events require adjusting these estimates annually.